aya49/202105_sfu_cmpt_127/labs/05/README.md

 **REQUIREMENT**:
 - you will create a C source file called `p2intarr.c` containing implementations of the declared in `p2intarr.h`.
 - you will create your own `p2.c` to test your function.
-- you do NOT need to implement the function for reading your JSON files --- you will need to first learn lab 06 and how `fseek()` works before you can understand the solution to this.
-This function is implemented and tested in teh solution for completeness purpose only.
+- you do NOT need to implement the `intarr_load_json()` function for reading your JSON files --- you will need to first learn lab 06 and how `fseek()`; we will revisit this in lab 06 :).

 Your code may call any other functions declared in "p2intarr.h" and implemented as part of the previous lab, practice 01-05 by copying these files over and changing their names to `p2intarr.c` and `p2intarr.h` and importing them, if you haven't already for practice 01 (DON'T re-implement these).

 You should NOT create a single huge string in memory and write it out in one call to `fwrite()`.
 The string could require a huge amount of memory when your array is large.
 Since you chose an inefficient text format, you're not optimizing for speed so don't worry about using many calls to `fwrite()`.

-The header file `p2intarr.h` contains these new function declarations:
+The header file `p2intarr.h` contains this new function declaration:

 ```C
 int intarr_save_json(intarr_t* ia, const char* filename);